-(ii) is a vulnerable child or young person; or
+- (ii) is a vulnerable child or young person; or - (iii) is a secondary school student attending an assessment that is approved to proceed on site as specified in the Authorised Provider and Authorised Worker List; and

-- (iii) is a secondary school student attending an assessment that is approved to proceed on site as specified in the Authorised Provider and Authorised Worker List; and - (c) for higher education services, if it is in relation to final year assessments for Tertiary Education Quality and Standards Agency regulated courses where the students do not have alternative options to complete the study by the end of the year. - (7) A person may leave the premises under subclause (1)(c) only if obtaining: - (a) school educational services (including at a school or non-school senior secondary provider and outside school hours care services) in Regional Victoria: - (i) if the requirements in subclauses (6)(a) and (b) are met; and - (ii) the person was enrolled to obtain the education service in Regional Victoria at the time the area in which the person resides last became a Restricted Area; or - (b) higher education services in Regional Victoria: - (i) if the requirements in subclauses (6)(a) and (c) are met; and - (ii) the person was enrolled to obtain the higher education service in Regional Victoria at the time the area in which the person resides last became a Restricted Area.
+- (d) for higher education services, if it is in relation to final year assessments for Tertiary Education Quality and Standards Agency regulated courses where the students do not have alternative options to complete the study by the end of the year and if it is not reasonably practicable for the person to obtain educational services from the premises where they ordinarily reside. - (7) A person may leave the premises under subclause (1)(c) only if obtaining: - (a) school educational services (including at a school or non-school senior secondary provider and outside school hours care services) in Regional Victoria and: - (i) if the person was enrolled to obtain the education service in Regional Victoria at the time the area in which the person resides last became a Restricted Area; and - (ii) if the requirements in subclauses (6)(a), (b), (c) or (d) are met or the person: - (A) is enrolled in primary school in Foundation (Prep), Year 1 or Year 2; or - (B) is enrolled in a secondary school in Year 12, undertaking Victorian Certificate of Education Units 3 or 4 or in their final year of the Victorian Certificate of Applied Learning, Vocational Education and Training or International Baccalaureate; or - (C) from 6 October 2021, is enrolled in a secondary school in Year 11; and - (iii) if the person is enrolled in a secondary school in Year 12, undertaking Victorian Certificate of Education Units 3 or 4 or in their final year of the Victorian Certificate of Applied Learning, Vocational Education and Training or International Baccalaureate, the person: - (A) is fully vaccinated; or - (B) undergoes SARS-CoV-2 testing two times per week no more than three days apart; or - (b) higher education services in Regional Victoria: - (i) if the requirements in subclauses (6)(d) are met; and - (ii) the person was enrolled to obtain the higher education service in Regional Victoria at the time the area in which the person resides last became a Restricted Area.